-The grand architecture coupled with the colourful yet traditional facade is enough to attract the fashion curious.
-But look a little closer at the saloon workrooms and nuanced retail spaces and you’ll see why it has been the home to seemingly timeless designs and designers for close to a century.
+Brisbane Arcade’s grand architecture coupled with the colourful yet traditional facade is enough to attract the fashion curious.
+But look a little closer at the Arcade’s saloon workrooms and nuanced retail spaces and you’ll see why it has been the home to seemingly timeless designs and designers for close to a century.

-Long before Brisbane’s Queen Street Mall was dotted with concept stores, multi-level shopping centres and superstores, the city’s couture fashion designers were calling the arcade’s workrooms and shopfronts home.
-Today, Brisbane Arcade continues to host the city’s most noteworthy homegrown fashion designers and couture – covering men’s and women’s wear and high-end bridal wear.
+Long before Brisbane’s Queen Street Mall was dotted with concept stores, multi-level shopping centres and superstores, the city’s couture fashion designers were calling Brisbane Arcade’s workrooms and shopfronts home.
+Today, the iconic Brisbane Arcade continues to host the city’s most noteworthy homegrown fashion designers and couture – covering men’s and women’s wear and high-end bridal wear.